jhgille2/Mian_2020/README.md

 - ErrorSumamry.xlsx: A record of NIR measurements which do not match the expected number of measurements for a given genotype, eighter too few or too many indicating missing data or repeated measurements.

 ## R
-**This folder holds the R scripts used in the processing workflow** *Check function descriptions for specific details about their purpose*
+**This folder holds the R scripts used in the processing workflow**
+*Check function descriptions for specific details about their purpose*
 - plan.R: The main drake plan.
 - Others: Components of the plan

 ## Other files
+- \_drake.R: Setup for drake workflow.
+Run this first.
+- packages.R: The packages used in the workflow